Deviation inequalities and CLT for random walks on acylindrically hyperbolic groups

 The deterministic lemma will be combined with the probabilistic lemma below.

 \begin{lm} For every $L$ there exists $k$ so that for every $A\subseteq G$ of cardinality at most $C_0(Lk)^2$ we have $\matP[Z_k\in A]\leq 1/20$. \end{lm}

-\begin{proof} The hypotheses on $\mu$ imply that its support generates a group containing a non-abelian free subgroup (see \cite[Theorem 1.1]{Os-acyl}), and in particular a non-amenable group.
+\begin{proof} The hypotheses on $\mu$ imply that the group generated by its support contains a non-abelian free group (see \cite[Theorem 1.1]{Os-acyl}) and is therefore non-amenable.
 Hence, we have, for each $g\in G$, $\matP[Z_k=g]\leq \rho^k$ for some $\rho<1$ \cite{kn:woess}, so the required result follows from summing over $A$ once we choose $k$ so that $C_0(Lk)^2\rho^k\leq 1/20$. \end{proof}

 Let us now fix some constants.
 Let $L$ be so that $\matP[d_X(id,Z_n)>Ln]\leq 1/20$ for every $n$, which exists because we are assuming that the measures we deal with have exponential tails.
 Let $k$ be as in Lemma \ref{littleweight} for the given $L$.
 Finally let $C$ be so that $\matP[d_X(id,Z_k)\geq C]\leq 1/4$ and $C\geq Lk+D+100\delta$, for $\delta$ a hyperbolicity constant for $X$.